taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 - Cowan, N. (2001).
 The magical number 4 in short-term memory: A reconsideration of mental storage capacity. *Behavioral and Brain Sciences*, 24(1), 87-114.
 - Miller, G. A. (1956).
 The magical number seven, plus or minus two: Some limits on our capacity for processing information. *Psychological Review*, 63(2), 81-97.
 - Zwick, U., & Paterson, M. S. (1993).
 The memory game. *Theoretical Computer Science*, 110(1), 169-196.
-- Kilian, S. (2025).
-Who starts the game of memory?
-[Blog post](https://samuelkilian.de/about.html).